cawong89/robinsolver/README.md

 By Christopher A. Wong

 This code solves the Helmholtz equation with variable potential on a rectangular domain based on the hierarchical Poincare-Steklov method.
 It is written in Fortran 2008.
+This is purely a research code and likely has lots of issues stemming from bad practices.

 References: